Mini-guidePublished 24 November 2025

-Colour Matching & Print Accuracy for Signage
+Colour Matching & Print Accuracy NZ

 Colour accuracy is one of the most important parts of producing professional signage.
 Whether it’s a shopfront, a vehicle wrap, or an office reception sign, brand colours need to stay consistent across different materials and lighting environments.
 This guide explains how colour works in signage, why colours can shift between substrates, and how we achieve the best possible match for your brand.